 Basic Rifle Marksmanship

 Basic rifle marksmanship each competitor is given an M16A2 rifle, nine rounds to zero and 20 rounds to qualify.
 This event is a individual effort where the scored are tallied and totaled.
 It is an event were concentration, training and technique are irreplaceable on the path to success.

 Weapon Disassembly and Assembly

-D&A Once again an individual event all members are required to be technically proficient.
-Starting 25m behind an M16A2 rifle the team must run to, CLEAR, DISASSEMBLE, REASSEMBLE, perform a proper FUNCTIONS CHECK, and run back the 25m to the start.
+Disassembly and Assembly is an individual event all members are required to be technically proficient.
+Starting 25m behind an M16A2 rifle the team must run to, CLEAR, DISASSEMBLE, REASSEMBLE, perform a proper FUNCTIONS CHECK and run back the 25m to the start.
 Mistakes in the process result in additional time added to individual times.
 The fastest total team time wins the event.

 The Obstacle course is approximately a 1 mile foot race with vertical and horizontal obstacles.
 A few of the obstacles include climbing a 14 foot cargo net , the high crawl, monkey bars and the jumping over a pit.
 This event test the endurance, strength and intestinal fortitude of the competitors.